justinejkyro/real-time-bus-tracker/README.md

 ## License Information
 MIT license (see LICENSE.md file for additional details)

-## Technologies
+## How to Run
-How to Run: This is information someone would use to run your project on their machine.

-Will need API access token from mapbox (explain how to obtain that)
+Will need to request an API access token from mapbox.
+Read https://docs.mapbox.com/help/getting-started/ to learn more about how to get started with a mapbox account.

 ## Roadmap of Future Improvements
 No additional improvements or updates to this repo anytime soon

 ## Maintainers
-Justine (justinejkyro)
+Justine Kyro (justinejkyro)